Wat Pha Sorn Kaew

 The main pagoda and surrounding buildings are adorned with over 5 million colorful mosaic tiles and pottery items and is set in a mountain location.
 5 sitting Buddha statues were already finished.
 There is a stained glass gazebo and a smaller pagoda in the gardens.

 The main Wat exterior, gardens and adjoining buildings are complete and open to visitors, although not all of the interior of the main temple is complete yet.

 Currently, there is no well-developed tourist infrastructure surrounding the site.
 It is only accessible by private car or tour, as there is no public transport from the nearest towns of Lom Sak, Phetchabun or Phitsanulok.

-There's a local bus from Phitsanulok which can stop about 2km from the temple (on highway 12).
-For more information ask at Karma home hostel in Phitsanulok.